(Photo courtesy of NetPS Plant Finder)

 This large holly produces spineless leathery green leaves and clusters of bright red berries in late fall; may be planted as a street tree; takes pruning very well to maintain shape

 Kurogane Holly is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent red berries from mid fall to early winter.
-It has green foliage.
+It has rich green evergreen foliage.
 The oval leaves remain green throughout the winter.
-The flowers are not ornamentally significant.
 The smooth dark gray bark adds an interesting dimension to the landscape.

 Kurogane Holly is a multi-stemmed evergreen tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.